dansteingart/without_the_hot_air/pages_md/SEwtHA_25.md

 A solar chimney or solar updraft tower uses solar power in a very simple way.
 A huge chimney is built at the centre of an area covered by a transparent roof made of glass or plastic; because hot air rises, hot air created

 <img src="figure209.png" width="221" height="265" />
-<span class="figurenumber">Figure 25.9</span>.
+<div class='caption'><span class="figurenumber">Figure 25.9</span>.
 A 25 kW (peak) concentrator photovoltaic collector produced by Californian company Amonix.
 Its 225 m<sup>2</sup> aperture contains 5760 Fresnel lenses with optical concentration ×260, each of which illuminates a 25%-efficient silicon cell.
 One such collector, in an appropriate desert location, generates 138 kWh per day – enough to cover the energy consumption of half an American.
 Note the human providing a scale.
-Photo by David Faiman.
+Photo by David Faiman.</div>

 in this greenhouse-like heat-collector whooshes up the chimney, drawing in cooler air from the perimeter of the heat-collector.
 Power is extracted from the air-flow by turbines at the base of the chimney.
 Solar chimneys are fairly simple to build, but they don’t deliver a very impressive power per unit area.
 A pilot plant in Manzanares, Spain operated for seven years between 1982 and 1989.
 The chimney had a height of 195 m and a diameter of 10 m; the collector had a diameter of 240 m, and its roof had 6000 m<sup>2</sup> of glass and 40 000 m<sup>2</sup> of transparent plastic.
 It generated 44 MWh per year, which corresponds to a power per unit area of <span class="green">0.1 W/m<sup>2</sup></span>.
 Theoretically, the bigger the collector and the taller the chimney, the bigger the power density of a solar chimney becomes.
 The engineers behind Manzanares reckon that, at a site with a solar radiation of 2300 kWh/m<sup>2</sup> per year (262 W/m<sup>2</sup>), a 1000 m-high tower surrounded by a 7 km-diameter collector could generate 680 GWh per year, an average power of 78 MW.
 That’s a power per unit area of about <span class="green">1.6 W/m<sup>2</sup></span>, which is similar to the power per unit area of windfarms in Britain, and one tenth of the power per unit area I said concentrating solar power stations would deliver.
 It’s claimed that solar chimneys could generate electricity at a price similar to that of conventional power stations.
 I suggest that countries that have enough land and sunshine to spare should host a big bake-off contest between solar chimneys and concentrating solar power, to be funded by oil-producing and oil-consuming countries.